 Launched ThoughtSpot Mobile, letting users find insights on the go, regardless of wherever they are

-Launched ThoughtSpot Embrace to run queries directly in Snowflake and other popular cloud databases
+Launched ThoughtSpot Embrace to run queries directly in Snowflake and other popular cloud data platforms

 Expanded our partner ecosystem and launched the Atlas Marketplace with partner-built analytics solutions